George Winterling: Semi-retirement

 Beginning in March 2009, the station began promoting "The Big Secret".
 On April 23, 2009, WJXT's general manager, Bob Ellis, revealed that Winterling was going into semi-retirement.
 While he would no longer appear on the daily newscasts, he would fill in when the station's other weatherpeople were on vacation and also serve as a severe weather expert during hurricanes.
-Winterling stated that he would have more time for community events and appearances at schools and civic organizations, which he claimed to enjoy.
+Winterling stated that he would have more time for community events and appearances at schools and civic organizations.
 He noted that in the early years, there were occasions when he needed to alert viewers to severe weather conditions, but the network's broadcast rules did not permit the interruption of programs.
-Television weather forecasting had advanced immeasurably from when his only tools were a rain gauge, thermometer, anemometer and wind vane.
+Television weather forecasting had advanced immeasurably from when his only tools were a rain gauge, thermometer, anemometer, and wind vane.
 Today, computers and satellites are the primary tools.
-Ellis commented:

-“George Winterling is as famous as it gets.
-He pioneered the way we do weather, he helped us understand how we can make it relevant to viewers.
-He was the first to invent satellite maps.
-He painted clouds on them.
-He was the first in television to predict rainfall.
-He created the humidity/temperature thing we call the humiture or how hot the humidity combined with the temperature makes the air feel.
-The National Weather Service today calls it the heat index.”
+Ellis commented, "George Winterling is as famous as it gets.
+He pioneered the way we do weather, he helped us understand how we can make it relevant to viewers.”
 May 20, 2009 was Winterling's last appearance as weather anchor on the 6:00 news show.

-On June 23, 2009, the Jacksonville City Council passed Resolution 2009-396-A "RECOGNIZING AND COMMENDING GEORGE WINTERLING FOR HIS FORTY-SEVEN YEARS OF DEDICATED PUBLIC SERVICE AS CHIEF METEOROLOGIST AT WJXT" and honored him with a standing ovation.
+On June 23, 2009, the Jacksonville City Council passed Resolution 2009-396-A, which honored Winterling for his tenure at WJXT.